 My work has attracted awards such as the prestigious Art & Australia/ Credit Suisse Private Banking Emerging Artist Award (2013) and the Freedman Foundation Travelling Scholarship for Emerging Artists (2010).
 Significant achievements include selection as a finalist in the Paramor Prize 2017 and Gold Coast Art Award 2015, as well as a number of residencies; Draw International, France (2010); Red Gate Gallery, Beijing (2011); Youkobo Art Space, Tokyo (2015); Arteles Creative Centre, Finland (2018); Heima, Iceland (2018) and the Australian Tapestry Workshop (2018).

-I have worked on numerous large-scale commissioned artworks for clients such as Fender Katsalidis Architects’, for whom I designed a dynamic 8-storey Facade for 2 Riverside Quay, Melbourne.
-Spanning nearly 3000 square metres, this facade is said to be the largest public artwork in the Southern Hemisphere.
+I have completed significant large-scale commissioned artworks for clients such as Fender Katsalidis Architects, Büro North, UAP and Moreland City Council.
+The dynamic 8-storey Facade I designed for FKA at 2 Riverside Quay, Melbourne (2017) is said to be the largest public artwork in the Southern Hemisphere.